chmp/ipytest/Readme.md

 ### `%%rewrite_asserts`

 Rewrite any asserts in the current cell using pytest without running the tests.
-To get best results run the tests with `run_pytest`.
+To get best results run the tests with `run`.
 To register the magics, run `ipytest.config.magics = True` first.

 For example::